ETHZ-INS/DLCAnalyzer/README.md

 ## [1] "None" "None" "None" "None" "None" "None"
 ```

-As we can see, now the train_x data is much bigger, having 451 features (=41 x 11) that represent acceleration of 11 points over a window of +- 20 frames.
+As we can see, now the `train_x` data is much bigger, having 451 features (= 41 x 11) that represent acceleration of 11 points over a window of +- 20 frames.
 We can now use the following command to prepare the data so it can directly be used with keras.
-We set shuffle to TRUE so the data gets randomly shuffled before training a network with it
+We set `shuffle` to `TRUE` so the data get's randomly shuffled before training a network with it:

 ```r